hiveot/hiveot.github.io/index.md

 ## WoST Hub Discovery and Provisioning

 Discovery is a pre-curser to the provisioning step.
-WoST Hubs can be discovered by WoST Things and consumers manuall or through mDNS.
+WoST Hubs can be discovered by WoST Things manually or through mDNS.

-The provisioning server publishes a DNS-SD based discovery record for discovery on the local network.
+The provisioning service publishes a DNS-SD record for discovery on the local network.
 The provisioning server provides a directory of services that are available.

 ### DNS-SD
 A WoST Hub MAY implement a [DNS-Based Service Discovery](https://www.w3.org/TR/2020/WD-wot-discovery-20201124/#introduction-dns-sd).
 Things and Thing consumers can use this to discover the hub on a local network.